 cycle of concentration (COC): It is simply a ratio of the parameters of cooling water to the parameters of makeup water.
 It is a dimensionless number.
 It can be calculated by any of the below formulae.

-The last formula gives you more accurate COC if you have flow measurement facility available for makeup & Blowdown water in the cooling tower.
+Formula#3, gives you more accurate COC then any other formula if you have flow measurement facility available for makeup & Blowdown water in the cooling tower.
 The cycles of concentration normally vary from 3.0 to 8.0 depending on the design of a cooling tower.

 It is always advisable to maintain COC as high as possible to reduce make water requirement.
 It is ultimately saves the water.
 On other side higher COC increases dissolved solids concentration in cooling tower.